nhmduy/LMGP/README.md

 # LMGP: Lifted Multicut Optimization for Multi-Camera Multi-People Tracking
-We will release here our implementation codes for LMGP.
+We will release here our implementation for LMGP.